 There are many reasons why you should X-ray for puppy count and those will be addressed later in the article, but first let’s address the elephant in the room: it’s common for people to not want to X-ray out of fear of exposing puppies (and mothers) to unnecessary radiation.

-Yes, this was a concern back in the 1960s.
+Yes, pregnant dog X-Rays were a concern back in the 1960s.
 Today, with modern X-ray machines, the amount of X-ray exposure will NOT put the pregnant dog or the pups at risk of radiation exposure.
 Studies showing damage were done in the 1960s before we had rare earth film or digital X-rays.
-By the end of the pregnancy, the fetal development is complete so this is safe.
+By the end of the dog pregnancy, the fetal development is complete so this is safe.

-As a veterinarian, I highly recommend X-rays during pregnancy for a variety of reasons.
+As a veterinarian, I highly recommend canine pregnancy X-rays for a variety of reasons.
 Be sure to consult with your veterinarian so you can make the best choices for your litter.

 Should I Do a Puppy Count X-ray